Do you or your loved one drink alcohol?

 How many did you answer yes to?
 Alcoholism is complex.
 It is not about tapering your drinking down.
 If you answered yes to any of these, you are at risk for developing a problem with alcohol.
 The more you answered yes to the more at risk and the more alcohol is already a problem.

 People use alcohol for a variety of different reasons.
 Some use it as a method to cope with stress or negative thoughts.
 Others see it as a way to feel good and socialize with friends.
 Some need it to sleep and turn off their brain.
 There’s a fine line, however, between having a drink with a friend and binging to the point of losing control.

 If you feel like alcohol is controlling you, and affecting your ability to live your life the way you want, then you should seek help from a quality addiction treatment center.

 At Compass Recovery, we are very experienced in treating addiction to alcohol and have all the knowledge and resources you need to get your life back.
+Our medical team meets you on admission to makes this process as easy as possible.
 Through skilled counseling, peer support, and group activities, you’ll leave Compass Recovery ready to get your life back, free from the chains of addiction.
 Help is available today.
 Contact us for more information or immediate assistance.

 We Are Here to Help You!